ccerv1/blog/essays/usaid.md

 That tension mounted.
 I worried that if I followed the easy path, I’d wake up at 60 with regrets about never trying to work again in the U.S. So I made the call to leave and head back home.
 Ostensibly, I was going to learn the business development side of TechnoServe’s work, but in truth, I think I needed to see if I could still fit in back in America.

 I never did move back to East Africa for work.
-Sometimes I wonder what might have happened if I stayed—maybe I’d be behind the wheel of a white Toyota Land Cruiser right now, living my guarded compound and driving to a dinner party at the InterContinental Hotel.
+Sometimes I wonder what might have happened if I stayed—maybe I’d be behind the wheel of a white Toyota Land Cruiser right now, living in a guarded compound and driving to a dinner party at the InterContinental Hotel.
 But something in me just couldn’t embrace that lifestyle.

 ---